 You start by making the stock.
 Yes, it’s a whole chicken and a little time-consuming to prepare.
 I made this on a day off when I knew I had plenty of time.
 I promise it’s worth the effort.

-In a large pot or dutch oven place the whole chicken, onion, celery, carrots, bell pepper, potatoes, diced tomatoes with their juices.
+In a large pot or dutch oven place the whole chicken, onion, celery, carrots, bell pepper, potatoes, and diced tomatoes with their juices.
 Add enough cold water to cover by 1 inch.

 Bring to a boil over high heat.
 Add parsley, garlic, kosher salt, and fresh ground black pepper to taste.
-Simmer at least 2 hours or until the chicken is falling off the bones.
+Simmer for at least 2 hours or until the chicken is falling off the bones.

-Pull the chicken out and let it cool long enough to be able to handle easily.
+Pull the chicken out and let it cool long enough to be able to handle it easily.

 Reduce the heat to low and continue simmering the soup.

 When cool enough to handle debone and shred the chicken meat (discarding the skin and bones).

 Use a potato masher a few times then place the shredded chicken meat back in the pot with the broth.

 Season with salt and pepper to taste.

-We cook the noodles in a separate pot and just add to our bowls when serving.
+We cook the noodles in a separate pot and just add them to our bowls when serving.
 The noodles will eventually absorb all the broth and then it will no longer be soup…you get stew instead.